syncfusion-content/flutter-docs/Flutter/calendar/accessibility.md

 ## Keyboard navigation

-Following keyboard interactions are supported by the `SfCalendar`.
+The following keyboard interactions are supported by the `SfCalendar`.

 | Key              | Description                     														   |
 |------------------|-------------------------------------------------------------------------------------------|